-- (B) Review and approve the criteria required for health care providers and health care facilities to create or maintain connectivity to the State's health information exchange as set forth in section 9352 of this title.
+(B) Review and approve the criteria required for health care providers and health care facilities to create or maintain connectivity to the State's health information exchange as set forth in section 9352 of this title.
+Within 90 days following this approval, the Board shall issue an order explaining its decision.

-Within 90 days following this approval, the Board shall issue an order explaining its decision. - approve the budget, consistent with available funds, and the core activities associated with public funding, which shall include establishing the interconnectivity of electronic medical records held by health care professionals and the storage, management, and exchange of data received from such health care professionals, for the purpose of improving the quality of and efficiently providing health care to Vermonters.
-This review shall take into account VITL's responsibilities pursuant to section 9352 of this title and the availability of funds needed to support those responsibilities.
+(C) Annually review the budget and all activities of VITL and approve the budget, consistent with available funds, and the core activities associated with public funding, which shall include establishing the interconnectivity of electronic medical records held by health care professionals and the storage, management, and exchange of data received from such health care professionals, for the purpose of improving the quality of and efficiently providing health care to Vermonters.
+This review shall take into account VITL's responsibilities pursuant to 18 V.S.A. § 9352 and the availability of funds needed to support those responsibilities.

-- Sec.
-8. 18 V.S.A. § 9376(b)(2) is amended to read: - (2) Nothing in this subsection shall be construed to:
+Sec.
+10. 18 V.S.A. § 9376(b)(2) is amended to read:

+(2) Nothing in this subsection shall be construed to: